sara-nl/spiderdocs/source/Pages/software_on_spider.rst

 System software
 ===============

-The standard supported login shell on Spider is bash.
+The standard supported login shell on :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` is bash.
 The standard supported software setup is identical on all nodes.
 Basic unix functionality is installed system-wide:

         * software compilers (e.g., gcc, g++, f95)
         * editors (e.g., vi, vim, emacs, nano and edit).
         * graphical tools is supported via X11 ssh forwarding on the login node.
         * operating system (OS on Spider is CentOS 7.5.1804 (Core) on login and worker nodes.